 If your former employer is regulated, they should provide a reference that goes back 6 years.
 Regulated firms providing references are required to disclose all information considered to be relevant in determining whether a candidate is “fit and proper”.

-This applies retrospectively in that former employers who are financial services firms must update references given in the past 6 years if they becomes aware of information (even after an employee has left) that would have caused them to draft the reference differently, where that difference is significant in terms of the individual’s fitness and propriety.
-This is, therefore, a continuing obligation.
+This applies retrospectively in that former employers who are financial services firms must update references given in the past 6 years if they become aware of information (even after an employee has left) that would have caused them to draft the reference differently.
+This would apply where the difference is significant in terms of the individual’s fitness and propriety.
+This is a continuing obligation for former employers.

 This requirement applies regardless of whether a candidate’s past employer is an authorised firm or not.
 If this is the case, the hiring firm is required to make reasonable efforts to secure a reference as part of their assessment of fitness and propriety.